hunar4321/reweight-gpt/README.md

 https://youtu.be/l-CjXFmcVzY

 # Files:
-1. neural_network_tutorials.ipynb (a step by step tutorial from basic neural-net til GPT)
+1. neural_network_tutorials.ipynb (a step by step tutorial from basic neural-net to GPT)
-2. reweight-gpt.py (GPT multi-head & multi-block)
+2. reweight-gpt.py (multi-block GPT)

 # Illustration: